liijunwei/practice/oop/99-Bottles-of-OOP/03-Unearthing-Concepts/3.7.Converging-on-Abstractions/note.md

 + The refactoring rules prohibit you from making both of these changes at once, so you must choose one or the other.

++ The act of adding a new branch to the conditional while executing only the previously existing code is a mini-example of the **Open/Closed Principle**.

++ You can think of this change as making the container method open to a new requirement—enabling it to occasionally return the word "bottle."

++ This splits the change into several small steps, which makes it easier to debug any errors.